Jaseci-Labs/jaclang/examples/city_traffic/README.md

 > + Nodes: Geographic features like cities, tourist attractions, restaurants, and landmarks will be represented as nodes.
 > + Edges: Represent spatial relationships or connections between these nodes, such as roads, paths, or distance metrics.

-Now let's make some general nodes about cities and landmarks;
+Now let's make some general nodes about cities and landmarks; The `city` node is to represent cities.
+Each `city` node has two attributes: `name` and `location`.

 ```jac
 node city{